 Shi Lin Guang Ji: The Earliest Record of Xiangqi still extant

-The current of Xiangqi that we play nowadays too form no later that the Southern Song Dynasty (1127-1279AD).
-While it is believed that Xiangqi took form earlier, the earliest record of actual games of Xiangqi could be found in Shi Lin Guang Ji (《事林广记》shì lín guǎng jì).
+The current of Xiangqi (Chinese Chess) that we play nowadays was formed no later that the Southern Song Dynasty (1127-1279AD).
+The earliest record of actual games of Xiangqi could be found in Shi Lin Guang Ji (《事林广记》shì lín guǎng jì).
 There has been several translations of the encyclopedia.
-The Webmaster used the translation of Encyclopedia of Everything, while translations like Vast Records of Varied Matters could be found on the Web.
+The Webmaster used the translation of Encyclopedia of Everything in the past, while translations like Vast Records of Varied Matters could be found on the Web.
 Until there is a consensus to the English translation, the Webmaster will continue to use Shi Lin Guang Ji (the Hanyu Pinyin) or Encyclopedia of Everything in this website.

 Chen Yuanliang (陈元靓 chén yuán liàng/jìng) compiled the encyclopedia.